rcohngru/Predicting-Supreme-Court-Outcomes/README.md

   <img width="900" height="900" src="img/vote_distribution.png">
 </p>

 The way each Justice votes is remarkably similar, despite the differences in their political idealogies.
-Each Justice tends to vote roughly 2/3 of the time in favor of the respondent, although this does not mean they all vote this way at the same time.
-I am not sure why this is the case--perhaps petitioners are more often the people interested in changing the Constitution and because the Court leans Conservative it is more likely to vote in favor of the respondent.

-This also helps establish a baseline for my machine learning models.
-If I were to always predict a Justice votes in favor of the respondent, I would be correct roughly 2/3 of the time for each Justice.
+Each Justice tends to vote in favor of the petitioner, although this does not mean they all vote this way at the same time.
+While I am not sure why this is the case, this does help establish a baseline for my machine learning models.
+The baseline would be to always predict in favor of the petitioner.
+Because the classes are imbalanced, the evaluation metrics most relevant are precision and recall.
+For the baseline, the recall value would be 1.0 and the precision value would be ~0.6.

 <p align="center">
   <img width="800" height="560" src="img/court_decisions.png">
 </p>

-Using data from when Brett Kavanaugh joined the Supreme Court and onward we see that the court as a whole follows the same trend of favoring the respondent about 3/5 of the time.
+Using data from when Brett Kavanaugh joined the Supreme Court and onward we see that the court as a whole follows the same trend of favoring the petitioner.
 This also helps in establishing a baseline for the ensemble model to predict the outcome of each case.
-If I were to always predict that the Court votes in favor of the respondent, I would be correct roughly 3/5 of the time for each case.
+If I were to always predict that the Court votes in favor of the petitioner, I would get recall and precision values 0f 1.0 and 0.6, respectively.

 To avoid redundancy in this README, going forward I will only use Justice Breyer's data to illustrate my process.
 Having spoken the most words out of any of the other Justices, his data will be the most useful.

 ## Data Adjustments

 The previous graphs tell me that there is a significant imbalance in the class distribution of the data.
-This is a problem--any model that I use will tend to skew towards the majority class simply because there is more of it.
+This is a problem because any model that I use will tend to skew towards the majority class simply because there is more of it.
 I don't want the *amount* of data to influence a classification, I want the content of the data to be the determining factor in a classification.

 <p align="center">
   <img width="900" height="350" src="img/over_under_viz.png">